boomcamp/django-restframework/README.md

 ![alt text](request-new-if-expired.png)

-After generating token(s) we should now access these endpoints.
+After generating token(s) we should now have an access on these endpoints.

 ```
 http://127.0.0.1:8000/paradigms/